One 2 One Counselling

 I graduated with a Diploma in Integrative Psychotherapy and Counselling in 2015 and have worked as a full-time counsellor ever since.

-In 2021 I completed my Psychotherapist Accreditation with the BACP the governing body for Counselling and Psychotherapy.
+In 2021 I received Accreditation as a Psychotherapist from the British Association for Counselling and Psychotherapy.

-I also have knowledge and experience of using other therapeutic models, such as CBT, Gestalt and Transactional Analysis, working creatively when and where it is appropriate for my client.
+I also draw on other therapeutic models, such as CBT, Gestalt and Transactional Analysis, working creatively when and where it is appropriate for my client.

-With six years experience as a Supervisor within the counselling team for an organisation, I am now completing a Level 7 post graduate qualification in Supervision and so have opened up a limited number of private practice supervision spaces.
+With six years experience as a Supervisor for the counselling team within an organisation, I completed a post graduate qualification in Supervision and offer Supervision for private practitioners and health care professionals.
 Please feel free to email or call me to explore working together and answer any queries you may have.

 Other specialised training includes: